England

 Windsor Castle is a historic landmark and a popular day trip from London.

-Windsor is the perfect contrast to London – a calmer pace, more greenery, and fewer crowds.
+Windsor is the perfect contrast – a calmer pace, more greenery, and fewer crowds.

 This kind of arrangement is ideal for creators with clear goals; as alternatives, you can also consider Couchsurfing with trusted hosts or short-term rentals via Booking.